soulspace-org/overarch/doc/design.md

 A:

+Q: Which are the levels/granularities of the export?

+A: It differs on the type of the export.

+   For PlantUML the export can work on all the loaded model and diagram specifications and generate the relevant diagrams, even for multiple models.

+   For Stucturizr the export should work on a model and the associated diagram specifications to generate a Structurizr workspace.

+   For JSON the export should be done on an individual file level, to keep the structure of data files intact.

 Q: How should the export be implemented so that there is a clear separation between the selection of and iteration over the relevant content and the format specific rendering of the content?